The Federal Income Tax Return. Every person who has received income during the previous year must file a form 1040 with the IRS by April 15.

 A scholarship that comes from sources other than the school and the federal or state government.

-A student who receives federal support may not receive awards totaling excess of his or her financial need.
-Should a student receive additional aid after having been awarded, the Staffords loans and/ or other aid may be reduced to bring the student’s total package equal to the COA.
+A student who receives federal support may not receive offers totaling excess of his or her financial need.
+Should a student receive additional aid after having been offered financial aid, the Stafford loans and/ or other aid may be reduced to bring the student’s total package equal to the COA.

 The process of assembling a financial aid package.